 Pennsylvania has the nation's largest population of historic stone arch bridges, many of them in the greater Philadelphia region (PennDOT's District 6-0 region).
 In that part of the Commonwealth, PennDOT developed and implemented an innovative Stone Arch Bridge Management Plan and an accompanying Maintenance Manual to assist in both transportation decision making and the care for this type of historic bridge.

 Historic Bridge Inventory and Evaluation

-Those determinations were captured in an MS Access database that was later eliminated with the incorporation of the results into the SHPO's CRGIS system.
-The CRGIS system links to National Register eligibility fields in BMS.
+Those determinations were captured in an MS Access database that was later eliminated with the incorporation of the results into the SHPO's PA-SHARE system.
+PA-SHARE links to the National Register eligibility fields in BMS.

 PennDOT is working with the SHPO to update the 2001 inventory in consideration of the passage of time and the loss of many older and/or historic bridges.
 To date, PennDOT and the SHPO have completed updates to the population of metal truss bridges and concrete arch bridges.

-PennDOT's historic bridge marketing program has succeeded in placing a number of historic bridges with new owners.
-Most have been moved to new locations where they continue to grace the Commonwealth's landscape for pedestrian use.
-PennDOT primarily markets historic truss bridges (many of which came out of the Truss Management Plan) because these structures can be more easily disassembled and moved to new locations.
+PennDOT's Metal Truss Adaptive Use program, also referred to as Bridge Marketing, has succeeded in placing a number of historic metal truss bridges with new owners.
+Most have been moved to new locations where they serve a pedestrian use.
+PennDOT primarily markets historic metal truss bridges, many of which came out of the Historic Metal Truss Management Plan, because these structures can be more easily disassembled and moved to new locations.

 Bridges available for adaptive use, and more information on this program, can be found on our Bridge Marketing Page.
 Unless otherwise noted, all these bridges require relocation by the buyer.